 I especially enjoyed the Diversity Luncheon where we had the opportunity to hear so many accomplished and inspiring women speak.
 Overall I took away a lot from the experience and it gave me a valuable glimpse into the world of development. – Sidney, Junior Ambassador

 The Junior Ambassadors were guests at the Diversity Luncheon as well, which featured a panel hosted by Karen Holtzblatt and a presentation on why women are twice as likely to leave the tech profession mid-career–and how we can change that.
-We heard stories from Kim Bannerman at Google, Cornelia Davis at Pivotal, Opal Perry at Allstate, Dr. Kyla McMullen from University of Florida, and Rachel Reinitz at IBM.
+We heard stories from Kim Bannerman at Google, Cornelia Davis at VMware, Opal Perry at Allstate, Dr. Kyla McMullen from University of Florida, and Rachel Reinitz at IBM.

 Being surrounded by people so committed to learning and teaching made me excited for my future in technology. – Sandra, Junior Ambassador